Cracking Belief Codes Case Study

 If you do chores you will go to hell.

-The idea of "going to hell" was linked to the idea of "stoned to death", a pretty gruesome life experience that gave my client an especially strong charge on the concept of "going to hell".
+The idea of "going to hell" was linked to the idea of "stoned to death", a pretty gruesome life experience that gave my client an especially strong emotional charge on this subject.

-Of special note in this case is the situation that "woke this code up".
-My client's children had finally reached an age where they were occupied with so many of their own activities that my client found herself with a lot of free time.
-She decided to invest some of that time in her spiritual growth and started taking steps to get back on her spiritual path.
-When her subconscious mind checked her rules on spiritual development (i.e., going to heaven), it found the above code, which was in direct conflict with the goal that my clent was trying to achieve.
+In this case, my client's children had finally reached an age where they were occupied with so many of their own activities that my client found herself with a lot of free time.
+She decided to invest some of that time in her spiritual growth and started taking steps in that direction.
+When her subconscious mind checked her rules on spiritual development (= go to heaven), it found the above code, which was in direct conflict with the goal that my client was trying to achieve.

 The Outcome: